 - Toxins, including prescription medications

-- Metabolic disorders that create inflammation, such as Pick’s disease
+- Metabolic disorders that create inflammation, such as Pick’s disease (frontotemporal dementia)

 Some causes of dementia are temporary and reversible, including vitamin deficiencies, medicine reactions or interactions, and thyroid conditions.
 Even severe depression can cause dementia.

-Toxins & Inflammation Attack Brain Cells & Cause Dementia
+Toxins and Inflammation Attack Brain Cells

 Alzheimer’s disease is the most public face of the many causes of dementia, and a lot of research has focused on finding the causes of this memory-robbing disease.
 Scientists have learned that the brains of Alzheimer’s patients contain large amounts of a toxic protein called beta-amyloid 42.
 This protein clumps together to create plaque that accumulates between neurons and disrupts healthy functioning.
-Over time, neurons die, and the brain actually shrinks.
+Over time, neurons die and the brain actually shrinks.

 An added factor in the development of Alzheimer’s is the presence of neurofibrillary tangles.
 These are abnormal collections of another protein called tau inside the neurons themselves.
 These tangles also block transport systems between neurons so that they fail to communicate.